Child Abuse Tracking Study

 The study aims to document current practice and make recommendations about how child protection services could be improved, how services to children and families could be strengthened and the risk of trauma to children reduced.
 It will in particular make recommendations for the specific improvement of child protection services within the local setting.
 It is hoped that these recommendations will also be considered by policy-makers during the review of the Children's Act.

-The main study commenced in 2015.
-The project is supported by the DG Murray Trust and the RAITH Foundation.
+The project was supported by the DG Murray Trust and the RAITH Foundation.